-The school plans to admit 180 students unless the net capacity figure indicates otherwise.
+The School plans to admit 180 students unless the net capacity figure indicates otherwise.
 Only students who attain the required standard in the arrangements for selection by reference to ability and aptitude will be eligible to be considered for admission to the school.
-Admission to the school is determined by the Governors.
-The school's assessment arrangements will be conducted by the Wirral Grammar Schools in collaboration with the Local Authority.
+Admission to the School is determined by the Governors.
+The School's assessment arrangements will be conducted by the Grammar Schools of Wirral in collaboration with the Local Authority.